susannahnah/prime-pw-week5-redo/readme.md

 - create a function called ```allBy( artist )```
 - when run, this function should return an array of all albums in "collection" that are by the given artist

+**Reminder**: Make sure to answer this week's Slack discussion question!